 Boody’s philosophy is minimalistic versatility.
 The brand offers comfortable & classic clothing basics to consumers.
 Boody’s price range for women's underwear is between $19-$11.

 Their fiber of choice is bamboo.
-They use bamboo fiber for its sustainability, low water consumption, and hypoallergenic quality.
+They use bamboo fiber for sustainability, low water consumption, and hypoallergenic quality.
 The fiber production process is a closed-loop system that produces zero waste.
 The packaging is made with recycled material and printed with vegetable-based ink.
 Championing its environmental impact, the sustainable fashion brand claims it has saved over 400 million liters of water since 2016.

 For: men and women